cu-mkp/edition-webpages/docs/research+resources/dictionaries.md

 # Linguistic Resources

 A handlist of dictionaries, technical encyclopedias, and other sources used in the transcription and translation of Ms. Fr.
-640.
+640. Note: some resources below may require institutional access.

 ## Online Dictionaries